Keelung is a picturesque port city in Northern Taiwan, famous for its Miaokou Night Market, hillside temples and waterside cityscape.

 From the best time to visit to which bus to get, read our Zhengbin Fishing Harbor guide here >

-5. Keelung Landmark Observatory
+5. Keelung Landmark Observatory & Taiping Bleu&Book Cafe

-A little bit of Hollywood in Keelung, the huge white Keelung sign looking out over the port may not be quite as iconic as the Hollywood Hills sign, but it looks the part and can be seen from all over the city (it is also known as Landmark Observatory).
+A little bit of Hollywood in Keelung, the huge white Keelung sign (map) looking out over the port may not be quite as iconic as the Hollywood Hills sign, but it looks the part and can be seen from all over the city (it is also known as Landmark Observatory).

 Better still, unlike the Hollywood sign, the Keelung sign is fitted with thousands of LEDs which light up in different colours at night.

-You can climb up to the Keelung sign from the main harbour area via Huzi Mountain Trail, and there are Keelung Observatory Landmark directional signs along the way.
+We climbed up to the Keelung sign from the main harbour area via Huzi Mountain Trail, and there are Keelung Observatory Landmark directional signs along the way.

 6. Keelung hot dog bus stop / themed bus stop

-Across the harbor from Keelung Zhengbin Fishing Harbour another popular photo shoot spot is the American diner / hot-dog themed bus stop – we’ve seen it a fair few times on Instagram and TikTok.
+Across the harbor from Keelung Zhengbin Fishing Harbour another popular photo shoot spot is the American diner / hot-dog themed bus stop (map) – we’ve seen it a fair few times on Instagram and TikTok.

 This particular Keelung bus-stop is covered in American diner style graphics and is a homage to the hotdog.
 There are several other themed bus stops in Keelung including a technology themed one down the road at City God Temple.